VrickPL/Pokedex/README.md

 <a name="favourite"></a>
 ## Favourite
 In this section, you will see Pokemons that you have caught.
-You can release them here by clicking a bin or click on it to see his details.
+You can release them here by clicking a bin or click on it to see its details.

 ![favourite1](https://github.com/VrickPL/Pokedex/assets/122796088/5eece593-bfb2-4da7-ae27-6d612bb97b2b)